 - If an officer is responding to a complaint of a loose dog, they may impound the animal if it is running loose when they arrive.
 Officers try to return loose animals to their owners from the field when possible.

 - A first call on a barking problem generates a letter to the dog owner regarding the complaint and the law; included is a helpful hints brochure.
 Second barking complaints result in a personal visit to the dog owner by an officer and/or a citation may be issued.
 Third complaints usually result in a citation.
-Complaints in barking cases are asked to keep a log of the barking: dates, times and duration and will need a second complainant who lives in the neighborhood (seperate household) that is also willing to sign a statement corroborating the barking complaint.
+Complaints in barking cases are asked to keep a log of the barking: dates, times and duration and will need a second complainant who lives in the neighborhood (separate household) that is also willing to sign a statement corroborating the barking complaint.

 - An officer investigates all cruelty complaints.
 If an officer finds an extreme animal cruelty, they may get a warrant and remove the animal for veterinary treatment and safekeeping.